ARTICLES BY MATTHEW PILLAR

 4/17/2024

 SUT continues to trend in biopharmaceutical applications, driven largely by environmental and economic considerations.
 But there’s a lot more to the SUT story, including supply chain and standardization advantages.
-On April 24 at 11 AM ET, we’re diving into it live with independent SUT expert Paul Priebe and Krystal Biotech VP of Technical Operations Mark Petrich.
+We dove headlong into those issues and more with independent SUT expert Paul Priebe and Krystal Biotech VP of Technical Operations Mark Petrich.

 • Eying Up The Era Of Topical Biologics